fbpx

 Nancy Kressin, Boston University; Christine M. Gunn, Dartmouth College; Priscilla J. Slanetz, Boston University, and Tracy A. Battaglia, Yale University

 The Food and Drug Administration implemented a rule to go into effect on Sept.
 10, 2024, requiring mammography facilities to notify women about their breast density.
-The goal is to ensure that women nationwide are informed about the risks of breast density, advised that other imaging tests might help find cancers and urged to talk with their about next steps based on their individual situation.
+The goal is to ensure that women nationwide are informed about the risks of breast density, advised that other imaging tests might help find cancers and urged to talk with their doctors about next steps based on their individual situation.

 The FDA originally issued the rule on March 10, 2023, but extended the implementation date to give mammography facilities additional time to adhere.

-U.S. asked a team of experts in social science and patients’ health behaviors, health policy, radiology and primary care and health services research to explain the FDA’s new regulations about these health communications and what women should consider as they decide whether to pursue additional imaging tests, often called supplemental screening.
+The Conversation U.S. asked a team of experts in social science and patients’ health behaviors, health policy, radiology and primary care and health services research to explain the FDA’s new regulations about these health communications and what women should consider as they decide whether to pursue additional imaging tests, often called supplemental screening.

 What is breast density and why does it matter?